-Appropriate anesthesia is used, ensuring that you are comfortable throughout the procedure.
+Appropriate anesthesia is used, ensuring that you are comfortable throughout your cosmetic surgery procedure.
 The type of anesthesia depends upon the length and complexity of the procedure, as well as other factors, such as your medical history.
-In the majority of surgeries, general (intravenous) sedation is used.
-Recovery periods do vary, and it’s normal to expect some bruising and discomfort to occur while healing from surgery.
-However everything possible is done to make sure your experience is a good one.
+In the majority of cosmetic surgeries, general (intravenous) sedation is used.
+Recovery periods do vary, and it’s normal to expect some bruising and discomfort to occur while healing from plastic surgery.
+However, everything possible is done to make sure your experience is a good one.
 Follow-up information and medication are provided to help you recover comfortably and quickly.

 Are there risks of facial plastic surgery?

 All medical treatments and surgeries have risks as well as benefits.
 It’s important to fully understand the option you select, which is why the doctor will discuss the details with you personally and answer any questions you may have.
-Risks may vary depending on the procedure you select and personal factors including age, health, and even skin coloration.
-After a careful medical evaluation, the doctor can recommend those options which would be the safest and most effective for you.
+Risks for cosmetic surgery may vary depending on the procedure you select and personal factors including age, health, and even skin coloration.
+After a careful medical evaluation, the doctor can recommend those cosmetic surgery options that would be the safest and most effective for you.
 We encourage you to call for a personal consultation with Dr. LaPatka.

 Will people know that I’ve had facial plastic surgery?

 Scarring is minimal, if any, and skillfully disguised within natural contours or behind a hairline.
 You can choose either subtle enhancement or a dramatic change.
 Certain cosmetic procedures can even be done over a lunch break, with no recovery time at all.
 Of course, many people are so pleased with their experience that they can’t wait to tell friends and family about it!
 We value your confidentiality as much as you do.
 You can enter and leave the clinic through the Facial Plastic Surgery and Aesthetics’s discreet private entrance.
 We’ll never release your name or photograph without your consent.